tslocke/hobo/doc/manual/controllers.markdown

 In other words you don't need to do anything different than you would in a normal Rails action.
 Hobo will look for either `@advert` (for actions which expect an ID) or `@adverts` (for index actions) as the initial context for a DRYML page.

-(Note: In the above example, we've asked for the default `index` action and then overwrote it.
-It might have been neater to say "`auto_actions :all, :except => :index`" but it really doesn't matter.)
+Note: In the above example, we've asked for the default `index` action and then overwrote it.
+That way Hobo also creates the route for us.

+The above example won't perform Hobo's part AJAX.
+If you need this, you can use

+      def index
+        @adverts = Advert.published.all
+        if request.xhr?
+          hobo_ajax_response
+        else
+          respond_with(@adverts)
+        end
+      end

 ## Customising Hobo's implementation